crestfall-sh/drafts/README.md

 ### Avoid vendor lock-in.
 Seriously.

-- We want our users to be able to easily move their back-end infrastructure across cloud vendors, or into their own servers.
-Reasons may vary from better costs, better performance, or better security.
+- We want our users to be able to easily move their back-end infrastructure across cloud vendors who offer managed hosting, or into their own servers for self-hosting.
+We understand that reasons may vary ranging from better costs, better performance, or even better privacy and security.

 ### Documentation